tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 - Simulate complex signal interactions, i.e. multiple arbitrary signal shapes can overlap to any degree
 - Simulate interference of different wireless technologies (cross-technology interference)

-It is the most accurate analog signal representation, but its performance is comparable to that of the scalar model.
+It is the most accurate analog signal representation, but its performance is worse than that of the scalar model (the performance is slightly worse when the gains are set so that the boxcar signal shape of the scalar model is used).
 In contrast to the unit disk and scalar models, the signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see :doc:`/showcases/visualizer/spectrum/doc/index`).

+..
 Generally, the performance is worse; ha ugy van felparameterezve h ugyanazt csinalja amit a scalar model csinal, akkor picit lassabb;

 .. **V4** The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
 It can model arbitrary signal shapes in frequency and time, simulate interference of signals with partially overlapping spectrums, and also simulate interference of different wireless technologies (cross-technology interference).
 It is the most accurate analog signal representation, as more complex signal interactions can be simulated. but its performance is similar to the scalar model/but it also requires the most computing power.
 The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).